shivshankardayal/Kunjika/docs/source/installation.rst

 .. code-block:: verbatim

-   sudo apt-get install python-pip git virtualenv nginx postfix python-dev
+   sudo apt-get install python-pip git python-virtualenv nginx postfix python-dev

 Now we may need to create **/var/www** directory as it may not be there.
 You can choose **internet site** for Postfix configuration window and then close port